1jour1vin

 Chorey-lès-Beaune

-Chorey-lès-Beaune, a lesser-known appellation worth discovering
+Chorey-lès-Beaune, an under-the-radar appellation worth discovering

 An unusual situation

-Wines that are smooth, elegant, and full-bodied
+Wines that are smooth, elegant, and delicious

 For more information, visit the website at Chorey-lès-Beaune